dirkclemens/pirMotionCam/README.md

 # pirMotionCam

+Take a video on motion using
+- a Raspberry Pi
-take video on motion using a Raspberry Pi and an PIR motion sensor
+- a PIR motion sensor
+- piCamera (python)
+- pushover API